Programs of Study

 See the university's information about tuition costs and other expenses and fees, as well as opportunities for funding your graduate education.

-The Foggy Bottom area of Washington, DC is a diverse neighborhood, where fashionable residences share the surroundings with the Department of State, the Board of Governors of the Federal Reserve, the National Academy of Sciences, the World Bank, the International Monetary Fund, the Federal Trade Commission, the Urban Institute, the Office of Management and Budget, and the George Washington University.
-The University is within easy walking distance of the Mall and many cultural facilities.
+The Foggy Bottom area of Washington, DC is a diverse neighborhood, where residences share the surroundings with the Department of State, the Federal Reserve Board of Governors, the National Academy of Sciences, the World Bank, the International Monetary Fund, the Federal Trade Commission, the Urban Institute, the Office of Management and Budget, and the George Washington University.
+The University is within easy walking distance of the National Mall and many cultural facilities.
 For more information on getting to and around D.C. see our D.C.
 Transportation page.

 Living and Housing Costs

 There is limited space for graduate students in University-owned apartment buildings.
 For more information about on-campus graduate housing check out GW Housing.
-The Foggy Bottom-GWU subway stop is on campus, which makes the University very accessible to the large number of students who live off campus in privately owned apartments.
+The Foggy Bottom-GWU subway stop is on campus, which makes the University accessible to the large number of students who live off campus in privately owned apartments.
 The University's Off-Campus Housing Resource Center helps students find adequate housing.
+Additional information on housing options is also available on the SAGE website.

 Correspondence and Information